reneang17/data-structures-and-algorithms/show-me-the-data-structures/5_Blockchain.md

 - The block has their on class, with automatically generated hash codes using the data and time stamps.
-- The chain is implemented using
+- The chain is implemented using a linked list/ and separately an array.
 - Implemented function to verity the whole change is consistent.
 Time complexity O(n_blocks), because reproducing the hashes is O(1).
 - Tested, including edge cases.